chis323/RaceRoHub/README.md

 Messaging

-RaceRoHub includes a built-in private messaging system powered by Firebase Realtime Database.
+RaceRoHub includes a built-in private messaging system.
 Users can exchange direct messages with others and receive push notifications for new messages or alerts.

 Leaderboards